Getting Started with Azure Site Recovery: On-Premises to On-Premises Protection

 If you run into problems during this tutorial, review the wiki article Azure Site Recovery: Common Error Scenarios and Resolutions, or post your questions on the Azure Recovery Services Forum.

 Before you begin

-Before you start this tutorial verify the prerequisites.
+Before you start this tutorial check the prerequisites.

-- **Azure account**—You'll need an Azure account with the Azure Recovery Services feature enabled.
-If you don't have an account or the feature isn't registered, see the Azure free trial and Hyper-V Recovery Manager Pricing Details.
+- Azure account—You'll need an Azure account.
+If you don't have one, see Azure free trial.
+Get pricing information at Azure Site Recovery Manager Pricing Details.